-What were the time-space-force challenges identified by Japanese and U.S. planners in regard to the Philippines Campaign in 1944?
+What were the time-space-force challenges identified by Japanese and U.S. planners regarding the Philippines Campaign in 1944?
 What emerged as critical factors in relation to the respective objectives?

 What tradeoffs did the Japanese have to consider in balancing the factors of space, time, and force in developing the SHO One plan (defense of the Philippines)?